dvijeniii05/carousel-with-pagination-rn/README.md

 | **`indicatorHorizontalPadding`** | Is used to adjust `horizontalPadding` of each pagination indicator | `10` | `number` |
 | **`paginataionBackgroundColor`** | Is used to change `backgroundColor` of each pagination container | `transparent` | `string` |

-> ❗❗ It is important to set a value to prop **`widthBoundaryForPagination`** if parent container within `renderItem` is not taking the full width of the screen.
+> ❗❗ It is important to pass a value to prop **`widthBoundaryForPagination`** if parent container within `renderItem` is not taking the full width of the screen.
 These values have to be the same.

 ## ⚙️ Methods: